-2.3.5 Connection to DC loads
+2.3.5 Connection to DC loads or DC sources

-- In the case of a device with a high nominal DC current and hence a thick and heavy DC connection cable it's necessary to take account of the weight of the cable and the strain imposed on the DC connection.
-Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain reliever should be used. - Besides the proper cross section of DC cables the proper electric strength (withstand voltage) of the cables must be considered.
+In the case of a device with a high nominal DC current and hence a thick and heavy DC connection cable it's necessary to take account of the weight of the cable and the strain imposed on the DC connection.
+Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain relieve should be installed.

+Besides the proper cross section of DC cables the proper electric strength (withstand voltage) of the cables must be considered.

 No false polarity protection inside!
-Loads which are also sources, such as batteries, will damage the device when connected with false polarity, also when not the device isn't powered!
+When connecting sources with false polarity the device will be damaged, also when not powered!

-When connected to DC, a load that is also a source charges the internal capacities on the DC terminal, even when the device isn't powered.
-Dangerous voltage levels can be present on the DC terminal, also after disconnection of that external source.
+When connected to DC, an external source charges the internal capacities on the DC terminal, even when the device isn't powered.
+Dangerous voltage levels can be present on the DC terminal, also still after disconnection of an external source.

-The DC output terminal is on the rear side of the device and isn't protected by a fuse.
-The cross section of connection cables is depending on the current consumption, cable length and ambient temperature.
+The DC terminal is located on the rear side of the device and is not protected by a fuse.
+The cross section of the connection cable is determined by the current consumption, cable length and ambient temperature.